+Police Department,

+Criminal Investigation Branch,

+Hobart (or

+Police Station)

+TO.

-Police Department, Criminal Investigation Branch, Hobart (or Police Station) TO indicted on a charge of for trial at the sittings of the Supreme Court at commencing on 19 .
+indic red on a charge of

+rial at the sittings of the Supreme Court atnencing on

 Memorandum for Accused's Information.

-(1) The list on the back hereof gives particulars of other offences which you are believed to have committed. set out on the back hereof and ask that any of those offences that you have admitted be taken into account by the Judge in passing sentence upon you.
-(3) No further proceedings may be taken against you in respect of the other offences taken into account unless your conviction on the charge for the offence of first mentioned above is set aside or quashed.
+(1) The list on the back hereof gives particulars of

+(2) If your are convicted on the charge of

+(3) No further proceedings may be taken against you in respect of the other offences taken into account unless your conviction on the charge for the offence of

-Judg that as ev men Sign: Date e does not for any reas you have admitted into idence against you in a tioned or taken in respo ature of police officer on take one or mo o account, your a any proceedings to ect of the offence tentioned in (3) or if the note of the other offences admission cannot be used aken in the circumstances is not taken into account.
+Judg that as ev men Signa Date edings are taken in the e does not for any reas you have admitted into idence against you in a tioned or taken in response of police officer agrature of police officer agrature of accused a on take one or me o account, your a my proceedings to ect of the offence nore of the other offer admission cannot be aken in the circumsta s not taken into acco used used inces ount.
+Date •••••• CER TIFICATE this day, I he admitted by cing ave taken into account him, that is to say, th he back hereof. the following of fences alleged against and Dated this day of 19 .
+[BACI Judg C OF FORM e of the Supreme Co ourt.
+Number Place where offence was committed Date of offence Brief description of off ence

-Date

-TIFICATE

-this day, I he admitted by ave taken into account the following of e offences number 19 . offences alleged against and ered in

-Judg e of the Supreme Court.

-[BACI C OF FORM]

-Number Place where offence was committed Date of offence Brief description of offence